Lower Macungie Township, Pennsylvania: History

 Before European settlement, the area that now includes Lower Macungie Township was inhabited by the Lenape Indian tribe.
 They hunted here, and are known to have had a few small seasonal villages and jasper workshops close to streams and springs.
 Jasper from their quarries outside present-day Macungie and Vera Cruz was traded throughout North America.

 The name Macungie is derived from a Native American word meaning "bear swamp," or "place where bears feed."
 The early Pennsylvania German settlers took land that had been hunting grounds for the Lenni Lenape, adopting the Lenape name for the area.
 They cleared the scrub and forests, planted crops, raised livestock, and continually expanded their holdings.
 Most of what they produced fed their families and their hired and indentured servants, but some crops were grown for their cash value.
 Eventually they raised enough money to buy land warrants in Philadelphia from the proprietors, including William Penn's heirs.

 The Rodale Organic Gardening Experimental Farm, located in Lower Macungie Township, was added to the National Register of Historic Places in 1999.

 Geography

 Lower Macungie Township is located in southern Lehigh County.
 According to the U.S. Census Bureau, the township has a total area of 58.2 sqkm, of which 57.9 sqkm are land and 0.2 sqkm, or 0.40%, are water.
 Little Lehigh Creek and Swabia Creek drain and wind through the township from sources in Berks and Lehigh counties.
 Swabia Creek joins Little Lehigh Creek in the township and the latter drains into the Lehigh River in Allentown.

 South Mountain crosses the township's southern tier, just south of the boroughs of Alburtis and Macungie.
 Lower Macungie has a hot-summer humid continental climate (Dfa) and is in hardiness zone 6b.
 The average monthly temperature at Willow Lane Elementary School ranges from 29.2 F in January to 73.8 F in July.

+The township contains the census-designated place of Ancient Oaks.